ess-dmsc-dram/documents/investigations/LOKI/loki_performance.md

 ## Scope
 This document only covers performance benchmarks for the LOKI instrument based on the geometry described in the proceeding section.
 A general benchmarking exercise of the live data reduction in Mantid was performed [here](https://github.com/DMSC-Instrument-Data/documents/blob/master/investigations/Live%20Reduction/LiveReductionInvestigation.md) and this document may be referenced within.
+Additionaly, this document only explores performance at a target rate of 10<sup>7</sup>events/s which corresponds to the predicted initial operational flux to 2MW.
+See [ess-hardware-requirements-report-v1.pdf](report.pdf) produced by Simon Heybrock for details.

 ## LOKI Geometry
 The LOKI Geometry used for these tests are as specified in the engineering diagrams below.
 This design supersedes the initial BandGEM approach and will be utilizing a straw tube implementation.
 This decision to use straw tubes was fixed in early 2018.
 The instrument consists of 864 tubes (6048 straws) with an intrinsic resolution of 5mm.
 Straw lengths vary between 1.2m and 0.5m which gives a total pixel count of 1,245,880pixels.